See Solar Viewings menu for open days during May, June, July August and September 2022

 Mansfield and Sutton Astronomical Society holds a number of public open evenings each year during the Autumn and Winter months.

-The remaining dates for the 2017/2018 season are as follows:
+The dates for the 2022 winter season open evenings are as follows: Saturday 8th October

 - Radio astronomy section - detect incoming meteors and listen to "the sounds of space".

 - Opportunities to ask questions about astronomy or about the telescopes.

 - Free factsheets and/or skymaps to take away.

 - Merchandise, including excellent photos of astronomical objects.

 - Refreshments and a selection of cake will be available from our serving hatch.